oscar-barlow/oscar-barlow/README.md

 I'm a Tech Lead at [Starling Bank](https://www.starlingbank.com/) in London, a former [Infinity-Worker](https://www.infinityworks.com/), and a [Maker](https://makers.tech/).
 I build and lead a teams of engineers in data-intensive projects.

 ## Key Achievements
-* Shipped a real-time data platform and cultivated a team of streaming data experts
+* Shipped a real-time data platform at Starling, and cultivated a team of streaming data experts
-* Lead a 3-person team to migrated a client's on-premise data warehouse to a cloud-based solution
+* Led a 3-person team to migrate a client's on-premise data warehouse to a cloud-based solution
 * Led a team to launch an internal, algorthmic competitive intelligence tool for a retail client
 * Mentored and taught numerous junior and midlevel developers